vitessio/website/content/en/blog/2023-04-24-schemadiff.md

 ...
 ```

-The main thing to note in the above examples is that everything takes place purely within `go` space, and MySQL is not involved. `schemadiff` is purely programmatic, and makes heavy use of Vitess' [`sqlparser`](https://github.com/vitessio/vitess/tree/main/go/vt/sqlparser) library.
+The main thing to note in the above examples is that everything takes place purely within `go` space, and MySQL is not involved. `schemadiff` is purely programmatic, and makes heavy use of Vitess' <span style="background-color: #F5F5F5;padding: 0 4px;">[sqlparser](https://github.com/vitessio/vitess/tree/main/go/vt/sqlparser)</span> library.

 ## sqlparser

 Vitess is a sharding and management framework running on top of MySQL, which masquerades as a MySQL server to route queries to relevant shards.
-It thus obviously must be able to parse MySQL's SQL dialect. [`sqlparser`](https://github.com/vitessio/vitess/tree/main/go/vt/sqlparser) is the Vitess library that does so.
+It thus obviously must be able to parse MySQL's SQL dialect. <span style="background-color: #F5F5F5;padding: 0 4px;">[sqlparser](https://github.com/vitessio/vitess/tree/main/go/vt/sqlparser)</span> is the Vitess library that does so.

 `sqlparser` utilizes a classic [yacc](https://en.wikipedia.org/wiki/Yacc) [file](https://github.com/vitessio/vitess/blob/main/go/vt/sqlparser/sql.y) to parse SQL into an Abstract Syntax Tree (AST), with `golang` structs generated and populated by the parser.
-For example, a SQL `CREATE TABLE` statement is parsed into a [`CreateTable`](https://github.com/vitessio/vitess/blob/ed72037bb6358a2065834589a21f5119fd407136/go/vt/sqlparser/ast.go#L509-L517) instance:
+For example, a SQL `CREATE TABLE` statement is parsed into a <span style="background-color: #F5F5F5;padding: 0 4px;">[CreateTable](https://github.com/vitessio/vitess/blob/ed72037bb6358a2065834589a21f5119fd407136/go/vt/sqlparser/ast.go#L509-L517)</span> instance:

 ```go
 CreateTable struct {